LevelHome/simplicity_sdk/protocol/z-wave/Apps/zwave_soc_door_lock_keypad/README.md

 - Target mode
 - Auto-Relock, Hold And Release, Block to Block, and Twist Assist

-A variant of this application supporting the User Credential Command Class called "Door Lock Key Pad with U3C Beta" is also available in this directory.\
-This variant is not yet certifiable and not suitable for production.

 ## Supported Command Classes

 The Door Lock application implements mandatory and some optional command classes.
 The table below lists the supported Command Classes, their version, and their required Security class, if any.